mieweb/docs/content/functions/portal-management/portal-portlet.md

 ### These accounts have portal-only access to this chart

-When you see the message *These accounts have portal-only access to this chart* within the Portal portlet, you will see the email addresses of what email accounts have portal access to this chart.
+Within the Portal portlet, when you see the message *These accounts have portal-only access to this chart* within the Portal portlet, you will see the email addresses of what email accounts have portal access to this chart.
 Meaning, the person has claimed their pickup/activation code and has gone to the portal to create their account.
 They have access to the portal by using their pickup/activation code to claim and create their account access.

 ![](../portal-portlet.assets/7b633bec84a629245abf533fc9d795c4.png)